dev-tee/android/README.md

 What works:
 - Triple Buffering
 - Calls Ingoing/Outgoing
+- USB Tethering/Wi-fi Hotspot :)
+- NFC
 - Gps
+- Camera/Camcorder/Panorama
 - etc

 What doesn't work:
--Speaker DSP is broken.
+- Speaker DSP is broken.
 The init sequences required to turn the tfa9887 dsp on is different than the open source hal drivers.
 Need to do further debugging.
-- Graphics glitch on right edge of photos taken from camera
-- Microphone for camcorder doesn't work
+(NOT HIGH PRIORITY)
-- etc?
+- ???

+For all bugs, please open a new issue on github with a logcat and/or dmesg of your issue.

 To init this repo: